REALSTEVEIG/REALSTEVEIG-EVENT-MANAGER-WITH-EXPRESS-AND-POSTGRES/README.md

 An Event manager app.
 ___
-This project was carried out by Ignatius Stephen Maduabuchi and it passes all requirements listed  below
+This project was carried out by Ignatius Stephen Maduabuchi.

 ### Requirements
 * Come up with the user object for registration.